 About the Friends of Los Angeles County Law Library

-The Friends of the LA Law Library's mission is to further access to justice by raising funds and supporting the Law Library’s programs, services, and collections, which serve as an essential safety net protecting the most vulnerable in our community and everyone else in need of free legal information, education, and resources.
+The Friends of the LA County Law Library's mission is to further access to justice by raising funds and supporting LA Law Library’s programs, services, and collections, which serve as an essential safety net protecting the most vulnerable in our community and everyone else in need of free legal information, education, and resources.

 Founded in 1891, today LA Law Library holds over 1,000,000 volumes and is the second largest public law library in the United States — second only to the Law Library of Congress.
 LA Law Library's mission is to serve "as the curator and cultivator of a superior collection of legal resources, a gateway to legal information and a navigator facilitating access to the legal system."
 In this capacity, it provides services and access to legal information for judges, public officials, and attorneys.
 But just as often, its users are self-represented individuals who may have no other access to legal information.